 Such systems can improve the safety and security of an organization by providing alerts and real-time instruction during a crisis.

 There are several forms of Mass Notification Systems on the market today.
 Many of these systems require a user database (emails, cell phone #’s) and depend heavily on data carrying networks to push notifications to their recipients.
-The Gamewell-FCI E3 Series Combined Fire Alarm and Mass Notification System comprising of dedicated alert strobes, digital messaging, Local Operators Consoles and a host of other attributes is a platform that by code standards (NFPA 72 Chapter 14) requires specific maintenance to ensure operability.
+The Gamewell-FCI E3 Series Combined Fire Alarm and Mass Notification System comprising of dedicated alert strobes, digital messaging, Local Operators Consoles and a host of other attributes.
+This is a platform, that by code standards (NFPA 72 Chapter 14) requires specific maintenance to ensure operability.
 NFPA 72 requires that the fire alarm and mass notification hardware and systems to include evacuation signals, messaging, textual signage etc. are tested each year.
 This ensures that the system will operate when it is needed.
 Other systems are not governed by a national standard (NFPA) or require stringent maintenance.
+Why would you place your building and occupants safety in the hands of a system that is not tested and certified annually?

 Sierra Building Systems, Inc. has successfully deployed many MNS systems with a variety of ancillary interfaces, to include giant voice, textual messaging and Wide Area Mass Notification.